boba-buba/alman/FinishedDocumentation.md

 - Extension methods (not as much as it was desired)
 - Lambda functions (Mainly in UI to create controls)
 - Reflection (Mainly in Database layer, to create generic API)
-- little bit of asynchronous programming (Mainly in UI layer to manage windows)
+- Little bit of asynchronous programming (Mainly in UI layer to manage windows)

 ## Architecture